Current Menstrual Policies

 Research and Data Collection

-• The Act mandates research on the impact of menstrual product access on education, employment, health, and well-being to inform future policies.
+• Mandates research on the impact of period poverty education, employment, health, and well-being.

 Assistance to Incarcerated Individuals